-Every gardener has at some point wanted to know how to kill aphids – the tiny pests that cluster on top of and destroy young shoots and flower buds.
-Roses are particularly prone to aphid infestations, but these insects can be found on other flowering plants, too.
+Every gardener has at some point wanted to know how to get rid of aphids – the tiny pests that cluster on top of and destroy young shoots and flower buds.
+Succulents and roses are particularly prone to aphid infestations, but these insects can be found on other flowering plants indoor or outdoor, too.

-Find out how to kill these pests quickly and naturally, without the use of pesticides that can harm your plants, pollinators, and wildlife.
-Then, for more garden ideas, head to our hub page.
+Find out more about how to get rid of these pests quickly and naturally, without the use of pesticides that can harm your plants, pollinators, and wildlife.

 You will need: